0cjs/sedoc/8bit/fm7/floppy.md

   only for systems through FM-7.
 Also includes Z80/serial/etc. card schematics.

-The external disk unit (MB27601, MB27607, MB27605, Epson TF-10)
-contains the controller; the card in the computer doesn't seem to do much but provide a bit of logic for the parallel interface between the card and disk unit.
+The external disk unit contains the controller as well as the drives; the card in the computer ([MB22603] box for FM-8, MB22407 card for FM-7) seems just to do a bit of decoding and bus buffering.
+External disk units:
+- MB27601
+- MB27605
+- MB27607
+- MB27611 (MB27612 is expansion box?)
+- MB27631(H)
+- MB27631: 2× 3.5" drives (uses same MB22407 interface card)
+- Epson TF-10 (its own I/F card, but looks similar to MB22407)

-(Note the Epson TF-10 came in both FM-7 and PC-8001 versions; the latter has "PC専用機" written under the connector on the drive.)
+(Note the Epson TF-10 came in both FM-7 and PC-8001 versions; the latter has "PC専用機" written under the connector on the drive.
+And I think the PC-8001 version is actually the TF-20?)

 The external disk unit itself has a large 40-pin chip of some sort (Intel? microcontroller?) and a Fujitsu [MB8877][] (MB8876A in the